BANKS DODGY DEALS CAMPAIGNS

 Financiers

-The wider Kalimantan Industrial Park (KIPI) industrial park is being developed by a consortium of Indonesian, Chinese and Emirati companies, while Adaro reportedly approached a number of international banks to finance the captive coal project.
+The wider Kalimantan Industrial Park (KIPI) industrial park is being developed by a consortium of Indonesian, Chinese and Emirati companies, while Alamtri reportedly approached a number of international banks to finance the captive coal project.

 Reportedly, the project struggled to raise the necessary funds, with major global banks, including Singapore’s DBS and OCBC and the UK’s Standard Chartered, ruling out finance for this specific project.

-On 12 May 2023, the smelter reached financial close.
+On 12 May 2023, Phase I for the smelter reached financial close.
 The four largest Indonesian banks (Bank Negara Indonesia, Bank Mandiri, Bank Rakyat Indonesia, Bank Central Asia) and Permata Bank (majority-owned by Bangkok Bank) were confirmed as the financiers.
 They provided two loans, worth 2.5 trillion rupiah (USD 166.8 million) and USD 1.5 billion, respectively.

 Institution type